Pentagon tracking suspected Chinese spy balloon in US airspace

-US officials on Thursday said they are tracking a potential Chinese spy balloon hovering over the country, several news organisations reported, citing Pentagon sources.
+The US on Thursday was tracking a potential Chinese spy balloon hovering over the country, the Pentagon confirmed.

 The balloon was spotted on the Canadian border earlier in the week.
 It later entered US airspace in the state of Montana.

+The US government “has detected and is tracking a high-altitude surveillance balloon that is over the continental United States right now”, Pentagon spokesman Brig Gen Pat Ryder said in a statement.

-There are concerns of surveillance and intelligence gathering being done via the balloon and authorities are working to make sure it does not collect sensitive information.
+There are concerns of surveillance and intelligence gathering being done via the balloon, and authorities are working to protect US national security.

+“Once the balloon was detected, the US government acted immediately to protect against the collection of sensitive information,” Brig Gen Ryder said.
+Similar balloon sightings have occurred in recent years, he added.

 NBC first reported the news, with defence officials saying leaders had debated shooting it down.

-“We continue to track and monitor it closely,” Pentagon spokesman Brig Gen Pat Ryder told NBC.
+The US “continues to track and monitor it closely”, Brig Gen Ryder said.

+“The balloon is currently travelling at an altitude well above commercial air traffic and does not present a military or physical threat to people on the ground,” he added.

 The sighting comes at a time of high US-China tension over military build-up in Asia as well as intensifying economic and technology competition.